What are the new coronavirus rules in the UK?

 People who cannot, such as those working in construction or retail, are being advised they should continue to go to their workplaces.

-People working in retail, travelling in taxis, and staff and customers in indoor hospitality, except while seated at a table to eat or drink, will have to wear face coverings.
+People working in retail, travelling in taxis, and staff and customers in indoor hospitality, except while seated at a table to eat or drink, must wear face coverings.

 Advertising